Dharun235/Dharun235/README.md

 <!-- <p align="left"> <a href="https://twitter.com/akshet9" target="blank"><img src="https://img.shields.io/twitter/follow/akshet9?logo=twitter&style=for-the-badge" alt="akshet9" /></a> </p> -->
 # 👋 &nbsp;Hi there

-I'm a roboticist currently in India.
+I'm a robotics enthusiast currently in Sweden.
 I enjoy coding open-source projects that solve unique problems.
 I love combining my hobbies like 3D printing, coding and building various projects with RaspberryPi's or Arduino.
 Slightly obsessed with Home Automation and Home Labs.
 I'm genuinely fascinated by technology, like a kid in a candy store.
 Challenges motivate me, and learning tech is like tending a garden.
 Collaboration is my thing, especially in robotics and AI, where I want to make a real impact on simplifying and improving life. 🌟🤖🌱

 Feel free to contact me through mail or linkedin.